xmidt-org/ears/docs/userguide/examples.md

 Send five foo-bar-events 10 milliseconds apart to stdout.
 The filter chain contains a regex matcher which will let any event payload pass.
 Note that we choose _demo1_ as route ID.
 If you leave the _id_ field blank, EARS will choose a random route ID for you.
 The route ID will be included in the API response.
+Check the EARS logs for the foo-bar events hitting the debug sender.

 ![image route](img/demo1.png)